hyperledger-labs/orion-server/docs/getting-started/queries/curl/cluster-config.md

    -H "Signature: MEUCIQCMEdLgfFEOF+vgXLwbeOdUUWnGB5HH2ULkoz15jlk5DgIgbWXuoyqD4szob78hZYiau9LPdJLLqP3bAu7iV98BcW0=" \
    -X GET http://127.0.0.1:6001/config/tx | jq .
    ```
-A sample output of above command is shown below.
+A sample output of the above command is shown below.
 The actual content might change depending on the configuration specified in `config.yml`.
-For now, all users in the cluster can query the cluster configuration to identity the set of nodes, IP address of each node
-along with the listening port number, certificate of the node, etc...
+For now, all users in the cluster can query the cluster configuration to identity the set of nodes, the IP address of each node, along with the listening port number, certificate of the node, etc...

 ```webmanifest
 {